a

 Managed Instances

-Managed Instances are instances specifically located outside of an environment’s VPC running either in another environment or in a customer’s data center.
-Typically, this is more for front-end requirements where customers will need to have access to certain resources and can help in simplifying how instances are managed across environments.
+Managed Instances are instances specifically located outside of an environment’s VPC running in another environment or in a customer’s data center.
+Typically, this is more for front-end requirements where customers will need access to certain resources and can help simplify how instances are managed across environments.

 aws infrastructure